Agency bill accounts

 If the cancelled policy was financed, the broker may instruct your agency to refund the unearned commission directly to the finance company.

 How much is the return premium and which account is it disbursed from?

 The cancellation return premium your agency receives from the broker is often a net amount.
 You usually need to refund the amount of the unearned commission in addition to the amount you receive from the broker.
 You will pay the unearned commission amount from your operating account to the separate premium account.
-Then, refund the gross return premium from the separate premium account directly to the insured client.
+Then, refund the gross return premium from the separate premium account directly to the party entitled to the funds.

 To which account is the return premium from the broker/insurer deposited?

 Return premiums must be maintained in a separate premium account until you refund it to the insured client.